brettz9/nogin/README.md

-While you can see [CHANGES](./CHANGES.md) (or the [1.0.0 migration guide](./docs/migration/1.0.0.md)) to see all of the fixes and enhancements (including security fixes), the essential change has been to avoid the necessity of directly modifying source.
+While you can see [CHANGES](./CHANGES.md) (or the [1.0.0 migration guide](./docs/migration/1.0.0.md)) to see all of the fixes and enhancements (including security fixes), over the excellent node-login package, the essential change has been to avoid the necessity of directly modifying source.
 This component has been retooled to allow it to be added as an npm dependency and provided command-line arguments which customize the